xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 Separate the template portion (plain text with substitution variables) of archetypes into template files.
-Name the template files starting with "t" and a meta-model naming connection to the imbedding query.
+Name the template files starting with "t" and a model compiler model naming connection to the imbedding query.
+As much as practical perform all queries and then include templates.

 ### 7.7 Migrate Top-Level Transients
 The current model compiler populates transient variables at the top level and uses them as global variables.
 Any data element important enough to be defined globally and used at lower levels is important enough to be modeled.
-Migrate this data into the translation meta-model allocating to existing entities or creating new ones.
+Migrate this data into the translation model allocating to existing entities or creating new ones.

 ### 7.8 Packaging
 There are several alternatives for packaging the OAL/RSL into